madhu1/PurachaseAnalytics/README.md

                      |__writefile.py

  How to run this code:
- This code is written in python with builtin data structure and requires no external libraries.
+ This code is written in python with builtin data structures and requires no external libraries.
- To run this code you can use the following command : sh run.sh
+ To run this code you can use the following command: sh run.sh

+ More about the code:
+ purchase_analytics.py : is the main file that executes the required task.
+It has two helper files that are used to read the product information and write the processed output/ readp